Arts University Bournemouth (AUB)

 Address: The campus is at Wallisdown, half way between Bournemouth and Poole.

-Ambience: AUCB is situated between Bournemouth and Poole in Dorset, on the south coast of England.
+Ambience: AUB is situated between Bournemouth and Poole in Dorset, on the south coast of England.
 Dorset is a county of outstanding natural beauty, providing a unique location for creative work.
 It boasts miles of sandy beaches, the rolling Purbeck Hills, Poole Harbour and opportunity for a wealth of water sports.
 Bournemouth has a large cosmopolitan student population, and one of the most vibrant club scenes outside London.

 Who's the boss?
 Professor Stuart Bartholomew is principal and chief executive.
 He has extensive experience and is a fellow of the RSA.

 Prospectus: 01202 363 228 or download/order one online here.

 UCAS code: A66

 What you need to know

 Easy to get into?
 The standard offer for degree courses are from BBC to BBB at A-level (excluding general studies), which translates as 280 to 300 UCAS points or equivalent.
 Students without qualifications are also welcome to apply, provided they have exceptional portfolios or relevant practical skills.

 Vital statistics: Approximately 3,500 full and part-time creative students aiming for careers in art, design, media and performance, along with roughly 750 staff.
 Full-time students regularly take part in and win national and international competitions.